Now is the time when employers are starting to set budgets for the coming year and pay closer attention to the monthly jobs report.

 If, on the other hand, you don’t have enough people or the right skill sets in-house to achieve your business objectives in the New Year, you’ve got a little more work to do in formulating a realistic staffing plan.
 In particular, you need to ask yourself several key questions, including:

-- How quickly can you hire?
-A key step in setting your workforce plan is making sure all stakeholders understand the hiring priorities and have agreed on key details, such as the number of people you plan to hire, expected salary, start dates and the like.
+- How quickly can you hire?; A key step in setting your workforce plan is making sure all stakeholders understand the hiring priorities and have agreed on key details, such as the number of people you plan to hire, expected salary range, start dates and the like.
 Start preparing now.
 Getting these particulars ironed out early on will make the hiring process go more smoothly and increase your chances of success.

 It takes a great deal of thought and effort to put together a workforce plan, even if you think you don’t need one.
 It’s worth the work.
 Really understanding where your business is at today in terms of its staffing strength provides a foundation for determining where it needs to be in the near future — and allows for you to withstand the unexpected.